 Param-

 eters

 Descrip-

 tion

 Cluster Enter the name of the cluster you created in vCenter.
 For example, "cloudcluster".

+Effici the name of the cluster you created in veeticer.
+For example, cloudcluster.

 Name

 vCenter Enter the name or the IP address of the vCenter host where you have deployed the VMware VDS.

 Host

 vCenter Enter the username that CloudStack should use to connect to vCenter.
 This user must have all

 User name administrative privileges.

 vCenter Enter the password for the user named above.

 Password

 vCenter Enter the vCenter datacenter that the cluster is in.
 For example, "clouddcVM".

 Datacenter

 Override Enable this option to override the zone-wide public traffic for the cluster you are creating.

 Public

 Traffic

 Public This option is displayed only if you enable the Override Public Traffic option.
 Select VMware vNet-

 Traffic work Distributed Virtual Switch.
 If the vmware.use.dvswitch global parameter is true, the default

 vSwitch option will be VMware vNetwork Distributed Virtual Switch.

-Туре
+Type

 Public Name of virtual switch to be used for the public traffic.

-Traffic
+Traffic F

 vSwitch

 Name

 Override Enable the option to override the zone-wide guest traffic for the cluster you are creating.

-Guest
+Guest Enable the option to override the zone wide guest name for the cluster you are creating.

 Traffic

 Guest This option is displayed only if you enable the Override Guest Traffic option.
 Select VMware vNet-

 Traffic work Distributed Virtual Switch.
 If the vmware.use.dvswitch global parameter is true, the default

+vSwitch

-vSwitch option will be VMware vNetwork Distributed Virtual Switch.
+option will be VMware vNetwork Distributed Virtual Switch.

-Туре
+Type Name of sixtual assistable to be used for sweet tweff a

 Guest Name of virtual switch to be used for guest traffic.

 Traffic

 vSwitch

 Name